dmtcp/dmtcp/INSTALL.md

 with debugging information if you configured with `--enable-debug`.
 See `./configure --help` for that and other options.

-See the file [QUICK-START](QUICK-START) for further information on using DMTCP.
+See the file [QUICK-START.md](QUICK-START.md) for further information on using DMTCP.

-## RUNNING WITHOUT A SEPARATE COORDINATOR PROCESS:
+## Running without a separate coordinator process:

 Usually, the most convenient procedure is to use DMTCP in its default mode, which includes a separate DMTCP coordinator process.
-In some rare cases, you may wish to avoid a separate coordinator process.
+In some rare cases, you may wish to avoid a separate coordinator process by providing a `--no-coordinator` flag to `dmtcp_launch`.
+Multiprocess computations are not supported with this flag.
-For this, there are two options.
-The DMTCP-1.2.x series and versions through DMTCP-2.1 will support a standalone MTCP.
-Starting with DMTCP-2.2, a second option will be available.
-A DMTCP plugin will be provided to run processes without a DMTCP coordinator, and the application will directly control checkpointing (see the examples in `test/plugin/applic-*-ckpt/`).